-Enquiring about the location of the Coastguard Station was he told ‘The station is beyond, at Seafield Point’ as the driver pointed ‘to the station buildings, visible across the bay three miles distant.’
+Enquiring about the location of the Coastguard Station he was told ‘The station is beyond, at Seafield Point’ as the driver pointed ‘to the station buildings, visible across the bay three miles distant.’

 Today (2019), ‘Spanish Point’ is a sweeping bay of sand, inland from the point itself, with a series of typical seaside houses, apartment blocks and a hotel lining the head of the beach.
 No doubt many of them still fulfil Walter’s description of being closed in winter and open for the use of visitors in summer.
 Few of them look old enough to have existed in Walter’s day although there are some small, traditional-looking bungalows of a typical four room Irish model.

-The house closest to the point itself is a large red house which looks of the right period to be the house he was offered.
+Our preferred candidate was Atlantic Lodge, a large red house which looks of the right period to be the house he was offered.
 A back extension suggests that it could fit his description as having been ‘extended’.
 Importantly, it is the only large house which has clear sight of Seafield Point which is indeed 3.3 miles (5.3km) across the bay.
 It therefore seems a good candidate for the house he spurned.